firstdraft/emba-chapters/program-notes.md

 For example, Python and Ruby are very similar languages in terms of their technical features and performance profile.
 However, by some historical accident, Python seems to have gathered more of the scientific/data analysis/machine learning community around it, so more open-source libraries in those areas have been developed and shared in Python than in Ruby; and so now Python is the go-to language for those tasks.

 On the other hand, for agile development of database-backed applications, Ruby has a huge and thriving community.
-In particular, there is an open-source library for building applications called Ruby on Rails ("Rails", for short) that makes small teams or even solo developers incredibly productive.
+In particular, there is a gem for building applications called Ruby on Rails ("Rails", for short) that makes small teams, or even solo developers, incredibly productive.
 The existence of Rails alone makes the Ruby language a good choice[^rails_relevant] for both startups and beginners.

 [^rails_relevant]:
     Here's a longer blog post on why Ruby on Rails is still a good choice in 2019: